7 Risk Factors That Make Flu More Deadly

 3. Risk factor: You have diabetes

-Diabetes weakens your immune system, making it harder for your body to fight off disease, says Joseph Gastaldo, M.D., system director of infectious diseases at OhioHealth in Columbus, Ohio.
-Influenza can also make it more difficult to control your blood sugar levels: Your levels may rise in response to the infection, or they may fall if you don’t feel like eating while you’re sick.
+Diabetes weakens your immune system, making it harder for your body to fight off disease, says Joseph Gastaldo, M.D., system medical director of infectious diseases at OhioHealth in Columbus.
+Influenza can also make it more difficult to control your blood sugar levels: They may rise in response to the infection, or they may fall if you don’t feel like eating while you’re sick.
 Meanwhile, your symptoms can make it difficult for you to recognize the signs of high or low blood sugar.

 “It’s very easy for diabetics [who get the flu] to become dehydrated or have issues with their kidneys,” Gastaldo says.

 Diabetics are three times as likely as other people to die of flu-related complications, and six times as likely to be hospitalized.
 The good news is, getting a flu vaccine reduces your risk of hospitalization by up to 79 percent, studies show.